-and Environmental Systems Society is an interdisciplinary course offered at standard level only.
+Environmental Systems and Society is an interdisciplinary course offered at standard level only.

 ESS links the scientific exploration of the structure and function of environmental systems with their cultural, ethical, political and social interactions.
-Students will study topics such as: ecology, biodiversity, conservation, climate production, pollution change, energy management and human systems and resource use.
+Students will study topics such as: ecology, biodiversity, conservation, climate change, energy production, pollution management and human systems and resource use.